Upcoming Webinars

 Air Quality Webinars

-The Advanced Clean Fleets (ACF) regulation is now in effect starting on October 1, 2023.
+The Advanced Clean Fleets (ACF) regulation has been in effect since on October 1, 2023.
 Requirements started as early as December 31, 2023.

 The ACF regulation requires a majority of on-road fleets to transition their mid-size and heavy-duty vehicles to zero-emission vehicles (battery-electric or hydrogen fuel cell).
 This will include all federal and California public fleets, as well as private fleets that either control 50 or more vehicles or have a federal revenue of at least $50 million.